 So, what is considered clean aesthetics?

-Simple clean lines and panel doors featuring smooth edge profiles make up the modern kitchen cabinet.
-This low profile theme extends even to the cabinet handles.
-They come in low profile styles that don’t demand too much attention.
+The modern kitchen cabinet features simple, clean lines and panel doors featuring smooth-edge profiles.
+This low-profile theme extends even to the cabinet handles, which come in low-profile styles that don’t demand too much attention.

-In a modern kitchen setup, where this cabinet design shines best, the clean aesthetics complement other key components of the kitchen such as the countertop and the backsplash.
+In a modern kitchen setup, where this cabinet design shines best, the clean aesthetics complement other key kitchen components such as the countertop and the backsplash.